john-judge/not-just-another-race-timer/README.md

 We will be using [Google Maps Browser HTML5 Geolocation library](https://developers.google.com/maps/documentation/javascript/examples/map-geolocation).

-Browser will also be capturing time stamps.
+Web server will also be capturing time stamps in response to jQuery requests.

 # Database Structure